OVERVIEW

 AVAILABLE NRTIs

-Currently, there are several NRTIs that the Food & Drug Administration (FDA) has approved for HIV treatment:
+Currently, there are several NRTIs that the Food & Drug Administration (FDA) has approved for HIV treatment.
+Here are some examples:

 NRTIs are also available in several combination medications.
 Combination HIV medicines contain 2 or more HIV medicines from 1 or more drug classes.